Asad-K/nodejs-express-govuk-axios/README.md

     Next log onto your db instance and follow the commands under "Database".

-    Done....the service should be able to operate as expected.
+    Done...the service should be able to operate as expected.